Avinashobulareddy/mcp-security-test-repo/README.md

-# mcp-security-test-repo
+MCP Security Test Repository
-MCP Security Test Repository - Used for testing path validation, file reading, and GitHub tool behavior
+This repo is used for testing path validation, file reading, and GitHub tool behavior.